CitrineInformatics/citrine-python/docs/source/workflows/scores.rst

    # assuming you have a validated workflow, the score can be used a design run via:
    execution = workflow.executions.trigger(score)

+   # in the new workflow api, the same score can be used to trigger a design execution via:
+   execution = workflow.design_executions.trigger(score)

 Expected value
 ---------------------